kittyContagious/kittyContagious/README.md

 A kitty treads along an empty trail.
 It waits and walks across a tree, so frail.
-Without an engine, without a sail, bravery guides it; its daring tail.
+Without an engine, without a sail... bravery guides it; its daring tail.